-This Kehin carburettor has two independent systems for metering fuel and air, the main circuit and the idle circuit.
-As the names suggests the idle circuit is designed to control the mixture of fuel and air when the engine is idling and the main circuit determines the mixture at higher engine speeds.
-Here is a rough explanation of how the main circuit works, and I’ll have a go at explaining the idle circuit in the next post.
+The carburettor has two independent systems for metering fuel and air, the main circuit and the idle circuit.
+The idle circuit is designed to control the mixture of fuel and air at low throttle speeds and the main circuit determines the mixture at higher engine speeds (you can get an overview of the carburettor in this post).
+Here is an explanation of how the main circuit works:

-As we saw in the previous post the jet needle is fitted inside the throttle slide.
-The throttle cable is attached to the throttle slide so that, as the throttle is twisted, it lifts the slide and jet needle.
+As you can see above the jet needle fits inside the throttle slide and the throttle cable is attached to the slide so that, as the throttle is twisted, it lifts the slide and jet needle together.
 This allows additional fuel and air to be drawn in to the engine, increasing the speed.

-The diagram below is based on the Keihin PB25A carburettor that was used in the Honda C90 z2 and shows what is going on when you twist the throttle:
+The diagram below shows what is going on when you twist the throttle:

 Idle to ⅛

 When the throttle is closed the jet needle blocks the needle jet and fuel is not able to pass.

 As the throttle is turned between the ⅛ position to about ¼ turn, the straight part of the jet needle continues blocking the needle jet and prevents fuel being delivered via the main circuit.
 At this stage fuel delivery is controlled by the idle circuit.

 ¼ throttle to ¾ throttle